-Breast-feeding

-It is not known whether lenalidomide is excreted in human milk.
+Breast-feeding It is not known whether lenalidomide is excreted in human milk.
 Therefore breast-feeding should be discontinued during therapy with lenalidomide.

-A fertility study in rats with lenalidomide doses up to 500 mg/kg (approximately 200 to 500 times the human doses of 25 mg and 10 mg, respectively, based on body surface area) produced no adverse effects on fertility and no parental toxicity.
+A fertility study in rats with lenalidomide doses up to 500 mg/kg (approximately 200 to 500 times the human doses of 25 mg and 10 mg, respectively, based on body surface area)

-Effects on ability to drive and use machines

-Lenalidomide has minor or moderate influence on the ability to drive and use machines.
-Fatigue, dizziness sompolence vertigo and blurred vision have been reported with the use of lenalidomide Therefore, caution is recommended when driving or operating machines.
+Effects on ability to drive and use machines Lenalidomide has minor or moderate influence on the ability to drive and use machines.
+Fatigue, dizziness sompolence vertigo and blurred vision have been reported with the use of legalidomide Therefore, caution is recommended when driving or operating machines.

-Undesirable effects

-Summary of the safety profile
+Undesirable effects Summary of the safety profile

-Newly diagnosed multiple myeloma: patients who have undergone ASCT treated with lenglidomide maintenance maintenance than placebo were neutropenia (60.8%), bronchitis (47.4%), diarrhoea (38.9%). nasopharyngitis (34,8%), muscle spasms (33,4%), leucopenia (31,7%), asthenia (29,7%), cough (27.3%), thrombocytopenia (23.5%), gastroenteritis (22.5%) and pyrexia (20.5%)
+Newly diagnosed multiple myeloma: patients who have undergone ASCT treated with lenglidomide maintenance A conservative approach was applied to determine the adverse reactions from CALGB 100104.

+events from the maintenance treatment period.
+A second analysis that identified events that occurred after the start of maintenance treatment suggests that the frequencies described in Table 1 may be higher than actually observed during the maintenance treatment period.
+In IEM maintenance than placebo were neutropenia (60.8%), bronchitis (47.4%), diarrhoea (38.9%), nasopharyngitis (34.8%), muscle spasms (33.4%), leucopenia (31.7%), asthenia (29.7%), cough (27.3%), thrombocytopenia (23.5%), gastroenteritis (22.5%) and pyrexia (20.5%).
+In the CALGB 100104 study, the adverse reactions observed more frequently with lenalidomide maintenance than placebo were neutropenia (79.0% [71.9% after the start of maintenance treatment]), thrombocytopenia (72.3% [61.6%]), diarrhoea (54.5% [46.4%]), rash (31.7%)